All Products

 DROP USER 'u1@tn1';

-• Grant permissions on a tenant to a user.
-After you grant the permissions on a tenant to a user, the user can access all databases of the tenant.
+• Grant all permissions on a tenant to a user (gives access to all databases in the tenant):

-• Grant CREATE USER permissions.
-After you grant the CREATE USER permissions on a user, the user can create other users in the current tenant.
+• Grant CREATE USER permission (allows the user to create other users in their tenant):

 GRANT CREATE USER ON *.* TO 'u1@tn1'@'%';